openpoke/decidim-module-participatory-documents/README.md

 If the antivirus is not installed, the module will still work but the documents will not be scanned.

+> Note: this module only checks for the existance of the class `AntivirusValidator` so it is possible to use any other antivirus validator as well (a custom one for instance).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/openpoke/decidim-module-participatory-documents.